Sunday, May 28, 2017

 I searched for the perfect comb with long and strong teeth.
 The comb used here is actually a vintage angelfood cake cutter.
 It's a little bit bigger than needed.

 My search finally led me to this hair pick.
-I bought a large quantity to get a good price.

 15 comments: